 Phase 2: Mail Order Generic Rx Margins

 The “interregnum” Phase 2 featured a successful replacement of retained rebates with mail order generic margins.
-The Big 3 PBMs devised a strategy of tacitly colluding with the Big 3 sell-side retail pharmacies — Walgreen, CVS, and Rite-Aid — to hold up retail generic prices in order to allow for PBMs’ mail order generics prices lower but still with fat margins.
+The Big 3 PBMs devised a strategy of tacitly colluding with the Big 3 sell-side retail pharmacies — Walgreen, CVS, and Rite-Aid — to hold up retail generic prices in order to allow for PBMs’ mail order generics prices to be lower but still with fat margins.

 Essentially, it was a scheme to limit price competition between retailers and mail order by “buying off” retail pharmacies with reimbursements for 30-day generic Rx at fat margins in return for ceding 90-day generics Rx to captive mail order operations at lower prices but equally fat margins.

-According PBMs, mail order was good for plans because mail order generic Rx were cheaper than at retail.
-Nevermind, if this was only because of PBMs’ rare ability to set the price their competitors.
+According to PBMs, mail order was good for plans because mail order generic Rx were cheaper than at retail.
+Nevermind, if this was only because of PBMs’ rare ability to set the price of their competitors.
 This hold-up scheme was just a sure-fire version the anti-competitive tactic of raising rivals costs.

 Below is a diagram which compares the margins at the height of Phase 2 “hold-up” scheme versus the lower prices and margins existing today.